How many times can a crown court case be adjourned

 In the Crown Court, the number of times a case can be adjourned is determined by various factors.
 While there is no specific limit set in stone, the court aims to limit adjournments and ensure the timely administration of justice.
 Let’s explore some of the considerations that influence the number of adjournments allowed in a Crown Court case.

-See also How many post office in india
+See also How many steps in a 5k run

 1. Judicial Discretion